mgdino/decentralized-twitter/README.md

 ### Key Features
 - Minting of DX Tokens
-- Login without having the need to have email
+- Login without having the need to use their email
-- Integration of Crypto wallets
+- Integration of Crypto Wallets
-- Users can transfer their crypto tokens to other users
+- Users can transfer their crypto to other users or wallets
 - Users can add tweets, like, retweet, and reply
 - Users can delete tweets, add a tweet to bookmarks, and pin their tweet
 - Users can add images and GIFs to tweet